You are here

 CDE has received a number of inquiries about licensure concerns for individuals in a variety of situations.
 Based on legal guidance, state statute, input from district human resources officers and what presently is in within CDE’s purview regarding present business practices, we have established the following guidelines.

-The scenarios below are provided so that educators my identify themselves and determine what they will need to do in order to submit an application for the proper credential.
+The scenarios below are provided so that educators may identify themselves and determine what they will need to do in order to submit an application for the proper credential.

 What if I am unable to access a PRAXIS or other required exam due to COVID-19 cancellations and closures?

-***Register for PRAXIS at Home, ETS's latest option for the nation's 30 most administered exams in the comfort of home (including 24 of those approved by the Colorado State Board of Education).
+In May, ETS launched PRAXIS at Home, providing individuals access to the nation's 70+ most administered exams in the comfort of home (including 24 of those approved by the Colorado State Board of Education).
 The accommodations described in the grid below apply only to individuals whose exams are not available via PRAXIS at Home (for ex., world language exams) or if their center-based exam is cancelled.
 These and other exams will remain available to in-person testing once centers re-open.
-(Check to see if a Prometric test center is open near you!) ***
+(Check to see if a Prometric test center is open near you!)

 Educators From Outside Colorado (presently provided for in statute)